Updated on April 30, 2021

 When it comes to deciding whether you’ll repair your current vehicle or buy a different one, you’ll want to weigh the pros and cons of each option.
 Use the information below to help you determine whether your car is worth the cost of repairs or if it’s time for a different ride.

 The Cost of Repairs

-- Dealer vs. mechanic: Where you take your vehicle to get serviced will also factor into its repair cost.
+- Dealer vs. mechanic: Where you take your vehicle to get serviced will factor into its repair cost.
 Parts and labor are typically more affordable at independent mechanic shops, but a dealer may be more knowledgeable regarding your specific vehicle brand.
-Check with each about their experience with your particular repair and make sure they guarantee their work.
+Check with each about their experience with your particular repair, and make sure they guarantee their work.